-Below are a list of FAQ’s that may help you plan a meaningful funeral or Celebration of Life Service for your loved one.
+Below is a list of FAQ’s that may help you plan a meaningful funeral or Celebration of Life Service for your loved one.

 If your loved one has passed away interstate or overseas, Crane Funerals will liaise with the local service providers and Agencies to ensure all applicable regulations are met.
 In this way your loved one can be bought home as quickly as possible into our care.
 We hope that the comfort of having them a little closer to you will give you some extra peace of mind while you finalise details of their funeral service with us.